 As well as performing, Stephanie has a commitment to her community.
+She participates in many outreach programs through the Victoria Symphony, bringing music education and literacy to schools throughout Greater Victoria.
 She participated as a teacher in the El-Sistema affiliated Orkidstra program in Ottawa, assisting founder and music director Tina Fedeski.
-She also set up a music program in Accra, Ghana during her time volunteering with the Osu Children’s Library Fund in 2009.
+Stephanie also set up a music program in Accra, Ghana during her time volunteering with the Osu Children’s Library Fund in 2009.
 While residing in Los Angeles, Stephanie was a substitute flute teacher with the Esparanza Azteca children’s music program.

 Stephanie completed her Masters in Flute Performance at the University of Southern California with James Walker, former principal flute of the Los Angeles Philharmonic (2016), and earned her Bachelor of Music in Flute Performance and Music Scholarship at the University of British Columbia (2014) with Brenda Fedoruk, Principal flute of the Vancouver Opera Orchestra.
-While studying at USC, Stephanie pursued further piccolo studies with Sarah Jackson, piccolo in the Los Angeles Philharmonic.
-She has performed in masterclasses with respected performers including Emmanuel Pahud and William Bennett, and studied at the Banff Centre for the Performing Arts with Carol Wincenc and Tara O’Connor.
+While studying at USC, Stephanie pursued further piccolo studies with Sarah Jackson of the Los Angeles Philharmonic.
 Stephanie is grateful to her teachers James Walker, Sarah Jackson, Brenda Fedoruk, Camille Churchfield, Jean Guy Brault, and Peggy Campbell, and strives to emulate their methods in her own private teaching.
-On rare breaks from practicing, Stephanie enjoys yoga, cooking, hiking, and camping.
-She is fluent in French, and future plans may include a DMA in flute performance, or a PhD in Musicology.